Probing baryon number with missing energy: Collider Constraints and Correlations

 \subsection{Combined constraints on $\Lambda$ and $M_N$}

 We combine previously derived results to constrain BNV operators in the $(M_N,\Lambda / \sqrt{C})$-plane.
 This combines MET-, Multijet-, DV-signatures and low-energy decays to cover large parts of available parameter space.
-For MET constraints we use the MET + jets observable, see Tab. \ref{tab:BNV_obs}.
 Additionally we also show the region defined by $M_N \geq \Lambda / \sqrt{C}$, at which point our EFT loses its validity and the $N$ should be integrated out to obtain a new EFT.
 In Fig.~\ref{fig:CuddN_constraints} we show the derived constraints in the $( M_N,\Lambda / \sqrt{C})$-plane for representative assignments of $i,j,k$.
 Unlike the other flavors, the $C^{uddN}_{311}$ plot (bottom row, mid panel) shows no DV exclusion region.
 This is caused by a large decay width, which scales with $M_N^5$ as in Eqn.~\eqref{eqn:BNV_partial_width}, which leads to a narrower DV-band, as can be seen in the corresponding scenario (bottom row) in Fig.~\ref{fig:decay_plots}.
 This in combination with the cuts in Tab.~\ref{tab:DV_cuts} leads to no signal events in the DV region for $C^{uddN}_{311}$.
 A comparison of high-$p_T$ and rare decay data is given in Sec.~\ref{sec:comp}.